Fun idea for celebrating Easter 2022 . . .

 3. Listen for God’s voice

-(With respect to the various Christian traditions, we kindly ask you to follow your church leadership’s approach to Communion.
+(Out of respect to various Christian traditions, follow your church leadership’s approach to Communion.
 Important: Communion is an act of the gathered family of those who believe in Jesus, not for unbelievers.)

 Make unleavened Passover Bread (Matzah).
 Combine 2 cups + 2 TBSP flour with ½ tsp salt.
 Then add 1 cup cold water.
 Knead for 5 minutes.
 Form 7 balls then roll out into flat circles.
 Cook on a hot skillet for two minutes on each side.